 Step 6: Strategy and Summary.
 Families will be looking to health professionals for help in making sense of the confusion and offering plans for the future.
-Identify coping strategies of the parents and reinforce them - preparing for the worst and hoping for the best.
+Identify coping strategies and reinforce them - helping them to prepare for the worst and hope for the best.